modernice/goes/docs/reference/architecture.md

 **6. The store publishes events to the bus.** If the store is wrapped with `eventstore.WithBus(store, bus)`, events are automatically published to the event bus after insertion.
 This is what triggers the read path.

-## The Saga / Process Manager Path
+## The Workflow / Process Manager Path

-Sagas coordinate workflows that span multiple events, commands, timeouts, or compensation steps.
+[Workflows](/guide/workflows) coordinate processes that span multiple events, commands, timeouts, or compensation steps.
 Unlike aggregates, they are not consistency boundaries.
-They are workflow coordinators that persist their own state and recover from crashes.
+They are process coordinators that persist their own state and recover from crashes.

 The runtime flow looks like this: